Table of Contents

 A public key is used to receive cryptocurrency, whereas a private key is used to sign transactions and send cryptocurrency.

-A public key is like a bank account number, whereas a private key is like a PIN number.
+A public key is like a bank account number, whereas a private key is like a PIN number (or password).

 Your private key should never be shared with anyone, as it’s the only way to access your cryptocurrency.

-If you lose your private key, you’ll lose your cryptocurrency.
+If you lose your private key, you may lose your cryptocurrency.
 But if you lose your public key, it can be retrieved from the blockchain's ledger.

 Public keys are usually generated by a software wallet, whereas private keys are usually generated by the user like a password to a secret message.